 Genetic Counseling Seminar (1st - 3rd years, NIH) hosts a wide variety of professionals and clients who teach about services, research, policies, resources and experiences relevant to genetic counseling.

-Therapeutic Genetic Counseling (1st year, NIH) provides experiential and didactic instruction to foster students' development of their own genetic counseling practice theory.
+Therapeutic Genetic Counseling (1st and 2nd years, NIH) provides experiential and didactic instruction to foster students' development of their own genetic counseling practice theory.
 Components of the counseling relationship are developed along with the application of various psychotherapeutic theories to genetic counseling.

-Facilitating Family Adaptation to Loss and Disability (2nd year, NIH) teaches grief issues most relevant to genetic counseling, exploring issues for parents and providers in prenatal and perinatal loss.
+Facilitating Family Adaptation to Loss and Disability (1st and 2nd years, NIH) teaches grief issues most relevant to genetic counseling, exploring issues for parents and providers in prenatal and perinatal loss.
 Loss related to the death and dying of older affected family members, chronic illness and disability is also explored.

 Advanced Genetic Counseling (3rd year, NIH) uses role-play and literature to address educational, counseling and research issues integral to the client relationship within different settings including: prenatal, pediatric, adult, specialty, diagnostic lab, psychiatric and oncology.

 Introduction to Human Genetics (1st year, NIH) teaches patterns of inheritance, cytogenetics, variation and mutation, population genetics, molecular medicine, gene mapping, risk assessment, complex traits, cancer genetics, screening and treatment.

 Introduction to Medical Genetics (1st year, NIH) reviews teratology, clinical features and natural history of genetic disorders by specific organ systems, and gene therapy.